acerohernan/portfolio/src/content/work/varcel.md

 1. Client: A multi-platform front-end application that allows the correct communication with the API REST and the real-time service.
 2. API REST service: The service that provides social authentication with a GitHub account, handles the reads and writes of the user’s information to the database, and queues the projects to be deployed for the builder service.
 3. Builder service: The service in charge of downloading the code from the GitHub repository, building the code bundle, and deploying all the required infrastructure to host it in the cloud.
 It consumes the pending tasks from the message queue to avoid overloading the service.
-4. Real-time service: The service in charge of sending the logs from the builder service to the client application in real-time.
-Also, it will allow the bi-directional communication between the client and the builder service.
+4. Real-time service: The service in charge of sending the logs from the builder service to the front-end application in real-time.
+Also, it will allow the bi-directional communication between the front-end and the builder service.
-5. Webhook: Public endpoint that will only listen for new GitHub events on the user’s accounts for triggering new deployments.
+5. Webhook: Public endpoint that only listens for new GitHub events on the user’s accounts for triggering new deployments.
 6. CDN: A content delivery network specific for the user, to allow distributing the user’s application all over the world

 #### AWS System Design